How to Convert Google KML to Esri Shapefile

 selectft.png

-Now to view the data, click on the Neighborhood reader feature type on the canvas to open the popup menu.
-Then on the popup menu click the View Source Data button to view the data in the Visual Preview Window.
+Now, to view the data, click on the Neighborhood reader feature type on the canvas to open the mini toolbar.
+Then, on the mini toolbar, click the View Source Data button to view the data in the Visual Preview Window.

 readerpopup.png

 In the Visual Preview window (or FME Data Inspector), click the drop-down in the table window and select Neighborhoods to view the Neighborhoods attributes.
-Take note of the length of the attribute names, since we are planning on writing out to Esri shapefile we will need to shorten the attribute names to only 10 characters.
+Take note of the length of the attribute names, as we plan to write them out to an Esri shapefile.
+We will need to shorten the attribute names to 10 characters or less.

 visualpreview.png